lkesteloot/unsong/unsong.md

 It could have been that she was pretty once.
 Now her face was sunken, her head hairless.
 Her arm was hung in a cast, and she looked terribly frail.

 “You’re the ritual magician?” she asked.
-“But you look so…”
+“But you look so...”

 “So young?
 Twenty.
 And that’s ‘apprentice ritual magician’ to you.
 Technically I’m not even allowed to do consultations on my own.
 And yet here we are.”

-“I asked a friend for the best ritualist in Greater Colorado who was, you know…”
+“I asked a friend for the best ritualist in Greater Colorado who was, you know...”

 “Unencumbered by ethics?
 Well, like I said, here we are.”